Articles

 Machine Learning Model Sizes and the Parameter Gap

-The model size of notable Machine Learning systems has grown ten times faster than before since 2018.
+The model size of notable machine learning systems has grown ten times faster than before since 2018.
 After 2020 growth has not been entirely continuous: there was a jump of one order of magnitude which persists until today.
 This is relevant for forecasting model size and thus AI capabilities.

 Trends in GPU Price-Performance